aliza-khan12/Code-Alpha-Task/README.md

 1.Transaction: Represents individual financial events, tracking the type of transaction (Deposit, Withdraw, Transfer-In, Transfer-Out), the amount, and the resulting balance

-2. Account: Manages individual account balances, handles deposit/withdrawal logic, and maintains a vector-based history of transactions
+2.Account: Manages individual account balances, handles deposit/withdrawal logic, and maintains a vector-based history of transactions

 3.Customer: Links personal customer details (ID and name) with their corresponding Account object